mrgsolve/nmtests/README.md

 ## Run

 All R vignette scripts run from the directory where the reside.
-The vignette simulates using both mrgsolve and NONMEM and requires NONMEM and PsN install; it is up to the user to install both and troubleshoot any issues with those tools.
-There is also a `check` script that simulates with mrgsolve and compares against previously simulated NONMEM output.
+The vignette simulates using both mrgsolve and nonmem and requires nonmem and PsN install; it is up to the user to install both and troubleshoot any issues with those tools.
+There is also a `check` script that simulates with mrgsolve and compares against previously simulated nonmem output.

 - Run `dosing/dosing-vignette.R`
   - On the command line: `bash$ make dosing`